First is Not Really Better Than Last: Evaluating Layer Choice and Aggregation Strategies in Language Model Data Influence Estimation: Analysis and Experimental Results

 The \textit{cancellation effect} arises when opposing gradient contributions cause small net parameter updates ($\Delta W$) (Eq.~\ref{eq:cancel}), while the cancellation metric $C(W)$ remains high.
 Intuitively, the key issue arising in Eq.~\ref{eq:cancel} is that $C$ is not additive across parameter subsets.
 For example, although many gradients pass through the classification head (\texttt{CL}), frequent-token embeddings in \texttt{WE} also accumulate large but opposing updates.
 Since $C$ aggregates changes via norms, such cancellations are obscured, limiting its reliability as an indicator.

 Table~\ref{tab:r-cancellation} presents the cancellation effect measured across LLMs, datasets, and seeds.
 The embeddings \texttt{WE} indeed have the smallest values.
 The median value of $C$ reflects the \emph{cancellation of an individual parameter}, predominantly observed within a corresponding layer group.
 Value $C=1$ denotes the smallest cancellation when all the gradients are codirectional (e.g. majority of \texttt{WE} parameters).
 However, there are \texttt{WE} weights with infinite cancellation scores that have two or more collected gradients from training samples.
-Clearly, the results confirm that layer group cancellation $C$ ``smoothes'' the gradient compensation over a large number of parameters and hides those weights where the individual parameter gradient cancellation is high.

-\citet{Yen-2022} showed that influence estimates from layers with lower $C$ better capture expected prediction changes for ground-truth classes when top-$k$ opponents are filtered out for a given sample.
+Clearly, the results confirm that layer group cancellation $C$ ``smoothes'' the gradient compensation over a large number of parameters and hides those weights where the individual parameter gradient cancellation is high. \citet{Yen-2022} showed that influence estimates from layers with lower $C$ better capture expected prediction changes for ground-truth classes when top-$k$ opponents are filtered out for a given sample.
 In contrast, we extend this analysis to the validation set as a whole, filtering opponents across many samples and measuring downstream performance via task accuracy.
 Results demonstrate only weak or no correlation between $C$ and performance (Table~\ref{tab:r-cancellation}, column $\rho$: Spearman correlation).

-Next, we provide theoretical evidence that reinforces the aforementioned issues with the cancellation effect and demonstrates how it is an unreliable estimator of influence performance.
+\looseness-1 Next, we provide theoretical evidence that reinforces the aforementioned issues with the cancellation effect and demonstrate how it is an unreliable estimator of influence performance (\textit{see Appendix~\ref{sec:a-c-proof} for the proof}).